Why Use SQL Window Functions

 Rolling aggregates

-Rolling aggregates (aka sliding or moving aggregates) are just totals — sum or average.
-But instead of calculating them across all elements, we use a different approach.
+Rolling aggregates (also known as sliding or moving aggregates) are just totals — sums or averages.
+But instead of calculating them across all elements, we take a different approach.

 Consider the company our employees work for.
 Here is a table with its income and expenses for nine months of the year: